 This current report on Form 8-K, including the Items in the attached Exhibit 99.1, including "Management's Discussion and Analysis of Financial Condition and Results of Operations", contains forward-looking statements.
-Statements in this Annual Report that are not historical facts, including statements about the Company's beliefs and expectations, particularly regarding recent business and economic trends, the impact of litigation, dispositions, impairment charges, the integration of acquisitions and restructuring costs, constitute forward-looking statements.
+Statements in this Current Report that are not historical facts, including statements about the Company's beliefs and expectations, particularly regarding recent business and economic trends, our internal control over financial reporting, impairment changes, the SEC investigation, credit ratings, regulatory and legal developments, acquisitions and dispositions, constitute forward-looking statements.
 These statements are based on current plans, estimates and projections, and are subject to change based on a number of factors, including those described in "Risk Factors" in the Company's Annual Report for the year ended December 31, 2003.
 Forward-looking statements speak only as of the date they are made, and the Company undertakes no obligation to update publicly any of them in light of new information or future events.